Graduation & Degree Services

 Concentrations and minors will not be printed on the diploma.
 Students earning a baccalaureate or master's degree may see their concentrations printed on their official transcript.
 If you or your advisor do not know if your concentration qualifies to appear on your official transcript per university policy, please contact firstname.lastname@example.org.

 Students must satisfy all unpaid student account balances through the UAA Accounting Office before their diploma will be released.

-- Replacement DiplomasApplication for Replacement Diploma Graduates wishing to order a replacement diploma for a change of name must submit a Request for Change Form along with documentation.
+Graduates wishing to order a replacement diploma for a change of name must submit a Change of Personal Information (found on the forms page) along with documentation.

 A Change Form is typically processed within seven business days.
 An Application for Replacement Diploma will be processed within five business days or after the Change Form has been processed, if applicable.